 Airline: Delta

-Transfer Capital One Points to the Flying Blue Program (Air France/KLM).
-Since Air France/KLM is a member of Sky Team, you can use Flying Blue Miles to book on any Sky Team alliance partner, including Delta which flies to Hawaii.
+Transfer Capital One Miles to the Flying Blue Program (Air France/KLM).
+Capital One miles become Flying Blue miles when transferred to the Flying Blue Frequent Flier program.
+Since Air France/KLM is a member of Sky Team, you can use Flying Blue Miles to book any Sky Team alliance partner, including Delta, which flies to Hawaii.

-30,000 miles one-way in business class from anywhere in the United States.
+30,000 miles one-way in business class from anywhere in the United States to Hawaii.

 4. Capital One Transfer Partner: Aeroplan (Air Canada)